 A sparky short form of Theodora, Thea feels like a spin on long-time favorites like Leah and Mia.

 A Disney princess name, Tiana surged in popularity in the 1990s.
 It rose again following 2009 release of The Princess and the Frog.
-While it’s faded today, it remains in use.
+With the highly-publicized conversion of Disney’s Splash Mountain to Tiana’s Bayou Adventure, the New Orleans-born princess is back in the spotlight.

 Once associated with the exclusive jeweler, by the 1980s Tiffany was the name of every girl at the local mall.
 But it has surprisingly deep roots, starting with the medieval Theophania, associated with the Feast of Epiphany.

-A sparkly English surname, socialite Tinsley Mortimer – lately of Real Housewives of New York – raised the name’s profile.
+A sparkly English surname, socialite Tinsley Mortimer raised the name’s profile, especially during the season she spent on the Real Housewives of New York.

 A New Testament name boosted by 1960s supernatural sitcom Bewitched, Tabitha has faded in use, but remains rich with potential.